Tall wheat grass in saline soils

-- A soil test should be conducted to determine the fertiliser requirements and the ECe reading in the top 10 centimetres of soil (refer to Sampling soils used for growing pasture, field and fodder crops).
+A soil test should be conducted to determine the fertiliser requirements and the ECe reading in the top 10cm of soil.
 In most saline areas, phosphorous and nitrogen are limiting and sulphur is not required.
-For tall wheat grass to establish quickly in autumn, apply 100 kg/ha of a nitrogen based fertiliser such as M.A.P. at the time of sowing.
+For tall wheat grass to establish quickly in autumn, apply 100kg per hectare of a nitrogen based fertiliser such as M.A.P. at the time of sowing.

 The ECe reading or salinity level of the soil will affect the sowing rate and pasture companion species.
 The higher the ECe, the higher the sowing rate for tall wheat grass and the fewer pasture companion species available.

-Sites with moderate to high ECe readings can be sown with 10-15 kg/ha tall wheat grass, 6 kg/ha puccinellia, 2 kg/ha strawberry clover and 1 kg/ha balansa clover.
+Sites with moderate to high ECe readings can be sown with:

 As most discharge sites are too wet during spring to get machinery on to, autumn is the preferred sowing time.
 Likewise, if there is an early finish to the season, the newly sown tall wheat grass plants may struggle to germinate and grow in an environment where surface soil salinity increases in summer.

 Tall wheat grass will germinate from seed.
-It starts to run up to seedhead in summer and seed drop will occur in late summer/autumn.
+It starts to run up to seedhead in summer and seed drop will occur in late summer or autumn.
 Grazing is essential to prevent seed set and spread to unintended areas.

 First year of sowing

 Sites sown to tall wheat grass in low to moderate ECe saline areas can be lightly grazed in early September before balansa starts to flower.